 Introduction

 In his address to the Royal College of Physicians, Dr. William Harvey wrote of the heart’s primal importance as the “foundation of life, the source of all action.”
 His illustrative speech shows that an energized heart provides the power to propel your life forward each day, beating approximately 30 million times per year and 2.5 billion beats during the lifespan of an average person, reaching 80 years.
+Join me on a decades-long prismatic journey to the Far East and back as I immerse myself in unforeseen matters of the heart.

 After completing military service in 1969 as an Infantry 2nd Lt based in South Korea, I settled in as a New Jersey-based Procter & Gamble soap powder salesman.
 Eighteen months later, a product upgrade to catheters in the medical device industry lifted my stature.
 Unsure I’d chosen the ideal career path, substitute teaching came next.
-With the freedom to tramp through Europe over consecutive summers, I grasped what the world had to offer outside of America, which encouraged me to explore ancestral roots.
+With the freedom to tramp through Europe over consecutive summers, I grasped what the world had to offer outside of America, encouraging me to explore ancestral roots.

 A further move toward worldliness continued in the 1970s, during the Saturday Night Fever disco craze, power blackouts, recession, harsh winters, and the infamous Son of Sam” killing spree in what had become a violent New York City.
 I settled in the Big Apple on a whim, thinking that success automatically awaited my presence.
 Two years of menial jobs followed —waiting on tables, driving a taxi, and other trivial pursuits allowed me to survive city life.
 Thanks to a fraternity brother’s clout and loyalty, I landed a job as a sales rep for the telephone company, lasting 18 stable months.

 In a case of unscripted sales good fortune, I joined the world’s leading mechanical heart valve manufacturer.
 Suddenly, I found myself in front of the top New York heart surgeons approaching the apex of their careers.
-My updated resumé blossomed as I rode the crest of a technological wave, empowering them to improve clinical results for their patients.
+My updated resumé blossomed as I rode the crest of a technological waveempowering them to improve clinical results for their patients.
 After expressing a yearning for an international posting, I landed in far-off Australia thanks to an uninvited move to the company’s facility in Southern California.
 Fortunately, its savvy president recognized my determination and found a foreign marketing spot for me.

 Traveling widely, I managed the company’s business in a booming 1980s Asia-wide cardiac device market.
-With minimal direction from a direct superior based in Hawaii, I engaged surgeons in Shanghai, Bangalore, Colombo, Jakarta, and previously unfamiliar cities.
+With minimal direction from a superior based in Hawaii, I engaged surgeons in Shanghai, Bangalore, Colombo, Jakarta, and previously unfamiliar cities.
 Limited home office coordination required independent actions in the field, with Telex as the primary mode of contact.
 Reliance on distributors increased for sales strategies.
 They understood customers, and I didn’t.
 Positive outcomes required clever maneuvering on a market-by-market and surgeon-by-surgeon basis.

 Over time, I built close relationships with several consequential heart surgeons, cardiologists, and businesspeople.
 I observed their expertise, dedication, rivalries, influence, and, at times, misdoings.
 In 1983, a year before turning forty and living in Japan, I married the woman of my dreams, a cardiac nurse caring for a CCU patient with the heart valve I sold.
 Life accelerated on an upward glide, but a year later, dark clouds hovered.
 Redesigned models of the valve had structural failures.
 Patients were dying, litigation increased, sales plummeted, and after an eight-year, electrifying career, I resigned to reevaluate my career goals.